 Safety Starts With ASSP

-ASSP was founded more than 100 years ago, just months after one of the deadliest workplace disasters in U.S. history — the Triangle Shirtwaist Factory fire, which killed 146 workers in a New York City garment factory in 1911.
-The investigation following the fire revealed great negligence in building safety practices, as well as a lack of regulations requiring such practices.
+Our organization was founded more than 100 years ago, just months after one of the deadliest workplace disasters in U.S. history — the Triangle Shirtwaist Factory fire, which killed 146 workers in a New York City garment factory in 1911.
+The investigation following the fire revealed great negligence in building safety practices as well as a lack of regulations requiring such practices.

-In response to the tragedy, workplace safety legislation was introduced, and our safety society was born — first in 1911, as the United Association of Casualty Inspectors, then renamed as the American Society of Safety Engineers in 1914.
+In response to the tragedy, workplace safety legislation was introduced and our safety society was born — first in 1911 as the United Association of Casualty Inspectors, then renamed as the American Society of Safety Engineers (ASSE) in 1914.

 In addition, ASSP is the secretariat for 11 American National Standards Institute (ANSI) committees responsible for more than 100 safety standards.
 Our members also serve on more than 40 safety and health standards committees, including three with the International Organization for Standardization (ISO).

-But our work is not yet complete.
-ASSP members continue to work with businesses, employers, employees, regulators and legislators on all levels to increase workplace safety for all — an initiative of which we won’t tire until every worker returns home safely.
+But our work is never complete.
+ASSP members continue to work with businesses, employers, employees, regulators and legislators on all levels to increase workplace safety for all — an initiative of which we won’t tire until every worker returns home safe.